About Carpe Diem Cleaning

 Scott lives in Cary with his wife and two teenage children.
 He enjoys UNC football and basketball, coaching and playing hockey with his son, and hanging out at the lake every chance he gets.

 Wendy and Carpe Diem Cleaning have been recognized for excellence in entrepreneurship and small business growth, receiving Durham’s 2001 Micro Business of the Year Award and the Durham Chamber’s 2010 Medium Business award.
-Carpe Diem has continually been a finalist in The Independent Weekly’s Best of the Triangle poll, winning the “Best of Housecleaning” award in 2012, 2015 and 2016.
+Carpe Diem has continually been a finalist in The Independent Weekly’s Best of the Triangle poll, winning the “Best of House Cleaning” award in 2012, 2015, 2016, 2017, 2018 and 2019.
 In 2013 Wendy was awarded the Martin Luther King Keeper of the Dream Award by the city of Durham.